baudehlo/node-fs-ext/README.md

 the callback.
 Flags can be 'sh', 'ex', 'shnb', 'exnb', 'un' and correspond to the various LOCK_SH, LOCK_EX, LOCK_SH|LOCK_NB, etc.

+NOTE (from flock() man page): flock() does not lock files over NFS.
+Use fcntl(2)
+instead: that does work over NFS, given a sufficiently recent version of Linux and a server which supports locking.

 ### fs.flockSync(fd, flags)

 Synchronous flock(2).
 Throws an exception on error.